 Effective KOC marketing can organically boost your brand image.
 In addition, with regular engagement with your KOCs, KOCs can grow to similar statuses as KOLs — without the expensive upfront costs for their reviews.

-Here are some ways to maximize the visibility KOCs can get your brand or products:
+Here are some ways to maximize the visibility KOCs:

 It goes without saying that to embark upon a KOC marketing strategy, you would need to seek KOCs.
 There are two ways you can go about this.